s-xiang/git-meta/doc/architecture.md

 global configuration data), but for simplicity we ignore them in the rest of this document.

-### Commits
+## Commits

 Commits in sub-repos do not directly affect the state of the mono-repo.
-Updating the mono-repo requires at least two commits: (1) a commit in one or more sub-repos and (2) a commit in the meta-repo.
+Updating the mono-repo usually requires at least two commits: (1) a commit in one or more sub-repos and (2) a commit in the meta-repo.
 Say, for example, that we make changes to the `foo/bar` and `foo/baz` repositories, updating their HEADs to point to `a2` and `b2`, respectively.

 Our mono-repo has not yet been affected, and if you were to make a clone of the meta-repo in this condition, you would see the same state diagrammed